 - Charitable donations

 You can deduct donations if they exceed CHF 100.
 My understanding is that this is in total.
 Which donations can you deduct?
 The guidelines mentions donations to:

 I’m unsure if other entities are eligible.
 If in doubt, you should contact your tax office.
 In addition, the beneficiary must be a Swiss based legal persons.
 There’s also a cap at 20% of the declared net income.
 As usual, you must enclose proof to the tax return.

 Illness and accident costs

 Krankheits- und Unfallkosten

 You can deduct expenses related to an illness or accident.
 This applies to any of your dependents as well.
 Just write the details on the top form.

 You can only deduct medical (or dental) expenses that are prescribed by a doctor.
 And even in this case, expenses must be higher than 5% of your declared net income.
 Below this threshold, no deduction is possible.
-You can find additional info here (official source) and here (in English).
+You can find additional info here (official source, pdf below) and here (in English).
 With that said, let’s cover all four forms.